Bencosterton/Vectar-XCU-Tally-Control/README.md

 - The Vectar IP address can be configured in the `app.py` file
 - Camera IPs and ports can be configured in the `app.py` file
 - XCU Basestation mapping can be configured in the `app.py` file
+- The GV Gateway can be configured in the `gv_tally_control.py` file
 - Default refresh rate is 1 second
 - Web interface runs on port 5000 by default